-The City Manager is appointed by the City Council and serves as the chief executive officer of the city.
+The City Manager is appointed by the City Council and serves as the chief administrative officer of the city.
 The City Manager provides for the overall management direction and oversight of the city organization and is responsible for its efficient and effective operation in accordance with the policies, programs and regulations established by the City Council.

 The City Manager is also responsible for initiating proposals and providing advice, information and research to the City Council concerning the formulation of municipal policies, practices, and projects.

+Pete Landrum officially became the City Manager of the City of Beavercreek, January 1, 2017.
 He holds a master's degree in Public Administration and a Bachelor's degree in Social and Industrial Communications from Wright State University.